solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 1. You can build this from scratch or you can download the [starter code](https://github.com/solana-developers/solana-student-intro-frontend/tree/solution-deserialize-account-data)
-2. Add paging to the project by prefetching accounts without data, then only fetching the account data for each account when it’s needed.
+2. Add paging to the project by prefetching accounts without data, then only fetching the account data for each account when it's needed.
 3. Order the accounts displayed in the app alphabetically by name.
-4. Add the ability to search through introductions by a student’s name.
+4. Add the ability to search through introductions by a student's name.

 This is challenging.
 If you get stuck, feel free to reference the [solution code](https://github.com/solana-developers/solana-student-intro-frontend/tree/solution-paging-account-data).